-A pelvis x-ray is a picture of the bones surrounding the hip area.
+A pelvis x-ray is a picture of the bones around both the hips.
 The pelvis connects the legs to the body.

-The test is performed in a radiology department or in the health care provider's office by an x-ray technician.
-You will be asked to lie down on the table.
-The pictures are then taken, with the body repositioned to provide different views.
+The test is done in a radiology department or in the health care provider's office by an x-ray technician.

-Inform the health care provider if you are pregnant.
+Tell the provider if you are pregnant.
 Remove all jewelry.
 You will wear a hospital gown.

 Abnormal results may suggest:

-Reviewed By: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Dept of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.